 If you own an older home, you’ll need a homeowners insurance policy with additional coverage to fully protect it.
 Consider adding the following types of protection to your homeowners insurance policy:

 With extended replacement cost coverage, your dwelling coverage is automatically increased an additional 25% to 50% in the event that your coverage limits are maxed out.
 Guaranteed replacement cost coverage is even better, reimbursing you for the full rebuild of your home regardless of how much it costs.

 Water backup coverage covers your home and personal property against sewer or drain backups and is the perfect coverage add-on for a home with old piping.

-Service line coverage covers utility lines that run from your home to the street for which you, the homeowner, are personally responsible.
-If you live in an older home, there’s a good chance that your utility lines are old as well — a service line coverage endorsement is an invaluable add-on to any policy.
+Service line coverage pays for damage to utility lines that run from your home to the street for which you, the homeowner, are personally responsible.
+If you live in an older home, there’s a good chance that your utility lines are old as well, making a service line coverage endorsement an invaluable policy add-on.

 If your homeowners insurance premiums are making your home unaffordable, you should first ask your insurance agent what the culprit is.
 Often the solution is something as simple as raising your deductible, but there are a number of other ways to lower your premiums.

 Modernize the wiring (copper wiring is less of a fire hazard than aluminum wiring)